amos-hodges/bug-tracker-app/root/client/USERSTORIES.md

         - [x] new project & ticket assignments (addition and removal)

 - [x] Once logged in users can navigate between pages, refresh and go back without losing privilege

 - [ ] Users have the option to customize there profile and various settings of the app
-    - [ ] change proile picture
+    - [ ] change profile picture
     - [ ] change password
     - [ ] font (style, size)
     - [ ] theme (dark mode etc..)
     - [ ] certain notification options (add notification triggers on top of essentials)

-- [ ] There will be demo users available for each privilege level to demonstrate different functionality
+- [x] There will be demo users available for each privilege level to demonstrate different functionality
 - [x] Users will be prompted to log in every 24 hours
 - [x] Users can logout out